fbpx

 It takes someone with a big heart to spend their time volunteering to help others.

-And IMPACT Community Services’ Community Visitors Scheme is full of those people.
+And IMPACT Community Services’ AGED CARE VOLUNTEER VISITORS SCHEME (formerly Community Visitor's Scheme ) is full of those people.

-Recently the CVS held its annual celebration where dozens of volunteers were recognised for their contribution to the program and most importantly the lives they impact.
+Recently the ACVVS held its annual celebration where dozens of volunteers were recognised for their contribution to the program and most importantly the lives they impact.

-The Community Visitors Scheme is a friendship program linking volunteer visitors with people who are isolated at home or live-in aged care facilities throughout the Bundaberg and Burnett regions.
+The AGED CARE VOLUNTEER VISITORS SCHEME (formerly Community Visitor's Scheme ) is a friendship program linking volunteer visitors with people who are isolated at home or live-in aged care facilities throughout the Bundaberg and Burnett regions.

 Having run for more than two decades, the program asks that you are able to visit a minimum of once a fortnight and spend time doing what you both enjoy.